zatserkl/donation-analytics-project/README.md

         value:  a list of contributions that come from repeated donors with the key's zip_code

 The code uses contributions from the repeated donors only.
-To mark the donor as a repeat donor, the code places an ID of each new donor (a tuple with the donor name and donor zip\_code) into a Python set.
+To mark the donor as a repeat donor, the code places an ID of each new donor (a tuple with the donor name and donor zip\_code) into the Python's set.

 After every update of the dictionary value (append the current contribution to the list of contributions), the code calculates a sum of the contributions, finds a contribution for the given percentile and streams the line into the output file.